microsoft/sqldev/_includes/partials/java/az-crudwindows.md

 Replace the code in the **App.java** file in your Maven project located at: AzureSqlHibernateSample\src\main\java\com\sqlsamples\App.java.

 Open this file in your favorite text editor and replace the contents with the code below.
-Don't forget to update the username and password with your own.
+Don't forget to update the connection information.
 Save and close the file.

 ```java
 package com.sqlsamples;